-The Design Standards establish the County regulatory framework for the design of residential projects in the unincorporated communities of West Alameda County.
-They provide a location for updated development standards.

-The Design Guidelines serve the following functions:
+The Design Standards and Guidelines establish the County regulatory framework for the design of residential projects in the unincorporated communities of West Alameda County.
+They will serve the following functions:

-- A guide for the preparation of project proposals by property owners, developers, and architects; - A guide for the review of projects by County Staff; - A guide for County decision-makers in reviewing and deciding project applications; - A location for updated development standards.
+- A guide for the preparation of project proposals by property owners, developers, and architects; - A guide for the review of projects by County Staff; - A guide for County decision-makers in reviewing and deciding project applications; and - A location for updated development standards.